-If you ask the victims of sleep paralysis, they will tell you the most frightening things like they have even experienced hallucinations during sleep paralysis.
+If you ask the victims of sleep paralysis, they will tell you the most frightening things as they have even experienced hallucinations during sleep paralysis.

 Some of them will tell you that they can wiggle their fingers and several other small muscles which help them get back on their feet.

-Photographer Nicolas Bruno is just another victim of this naturally occuring phenomenoon.
+Photographer Nicolas Bruno is just another victim of this naturally occurring phenomenon.
 He had been stuck with this scary thing since he was 15.
-Nicolas had been penning down notes about the hallucinations he had been visioning which were later converted into these breath-taking photographs.
+Nicolas had been penning down notes about the hallucinations he had been visioning which was later converted into these breath-taking photographs.